We exist to take people out of the mundane into the extraordinary through an authentic Arizona wine experience from dirt to bottle.

 Arizona’s wine industry is the sleeping giant, awakened.
 From the first soil tests in 1973 a fledgling industry was born and in the past ten years Arizona’s wine industry has proven time and again that it is indeed world class.

 Our work has piqued the interest of many in this industry in Arizona and abroad.
-In 2013 we made the unprecedented move to host three winemakers hailing from Italy, Greece and France.
-Topics ranging from global warming, sustainable economies to the genesis movement of the Arizona wine industry are why these winemakers sought to work and study here with us.
+In 2013 we made the unprecedented move to host three winemakers hailing from Italy, Greece, and France.
+Topics ranging from global warming, sustainable economies to the genesis movement of the Arizona wine industry are why these winemakers seek to work and study here with us.

-Some of our other unique varietals that are the first to be grown in Arizona include Marselan, Arinarnoa, Pinotage, Montepulciano, Graciano, Albarino, Charbono, Aglianico, Malbec, Sangiovese and the 5 port varieties.
-There are many not mentioned and we are currently seeking out more intriguing and rare varietals to plant in this wondrous and unique region.
+Some of our other unique varietals that are the first to be grown in Arizona include Marselan, Arinarnoa, Pinotage, Graciano, Albarino, Arneis, Charbono and The Noble Portuguese grapes, Aglianico and many more.
+John Mcloughlin continually seeks out more intriguing and rare varietals to plant in this wondrous and unique region.

 The wind blows a lot in Willcox in the South East part of Arizona.
 In the Vineyard the vines stand firm, tendrils gripping the trellis as their petioles wave and bend in the breeze.
 The tough country demands strength, fortitude and determination to survive from everything that lives where Eagles and Hawks and Falcons fly overhead seeking from on high the small animals that roam and live and make their homes with the grapevines.